itthinx/affiliates/readme.txt

 * Affiliate approval and notifications

     Affiliates can be approved manually or automatically and notifications are sent that inform them and the administrator of their status.

+* API

+    Affiliates provides an API which makes it easily integratable with virtually any E-Commerce and Membership system.

 * Feedback is welcome